patrick-mcgreal-dev/soft-elixir-log/src/markdown/dev-synthesis.md

 *SineSynthFn* uses the supplied *AudioContext* argument to create an [OscillatorNode](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode).

-The *eventStartTime* and *eventEndTime* arguments are used to set the start and stop time of the oscillator.
+The *eventStartTime* argument is used to set the start and stop time of the oscillator.

 Finally, the oscillator node is returned.